gradvohl/YAPTT/introduction/firstExample/README.md

 On success, ``pthread_create`` returns 0 to the ``rc`` variable.
 Then, in line 35, we test if variable ``rc`` has a value different from zero.
 If that is the case, we print a message in standard error output and leave the program.

-If everything works well, after line 40, we will have five threads running in parallel.
+If everything works well, after line 40, we will have six threads running in parallel.
+If the processor has six or more cores, it is possible that each core runs a different thread.

 ## The thread joining in the main function
 Starting in line 42 until line 52 (presented as follows), the main thread will wait for every other thread to join.
 Specifically in line 45, we used the function ``pthread_join`` to block the main thread until another specific thread finishes.
 The ``pthread_join`` receives two parameters: